About the Port Commission

 The Commission’s founders targeted Port Fourchon for growth and development of port facilities because of its ideal geographic location on the Gulf Coast.
-Fourchon’s primary service market is domestic deepwater oil and gas exploration, drilling, and production in the Gulf of Mexico.
-Port Fourchon is comprised of over 1200 developed acres that house state-of-the-art service facilities and is in the final phase of its Northern Expansion project, which more than doubled the port’s size and will further accommodate industry’s needs into the future.
+Fourchon’s primary service market is deepwater energy in the Gulf of Mexico.
+Port Fourchon is comprised of over 1300 developed acres that house state-of-the-art service facilities and is in the final phase of its Northern Expansion project, which has more than doubled the port’s size and will further accommodate industry’s needs into the future.

 In addition to developing Port Fourchon, the Commission has expanded the services of the South Lafourche Leonard Miller, Jr. Airport since acquiring it in November 2001.
 This general aviation airport sits on 359 acres in Galliano, Louisiana, and is surrounded by 1,200 acres of commission-owned property slated for industrial development.
 Its close proximity to Port Fourchon makes it a great choice for both business and recreational travel to South Louisiana.
 The airport is under continued expansion, and over $35 million in port, state, and federal funds has been spent on airport improvements over the last several years to make the airport more accessible to a variety of users, from single-engine aircraft to twenty-passenger business jets.